 Always try and consider that the audio production compliments your video’s mood and tone and helps get across the key messages to the audience.

-A key element to most videos is the voice-over.
-You’ll always get a choice of voice-over artists and these will have been whittled down in the first instance by the director herunterladen.
+A key element of most videos is the voice-over.
+You’ll always get a choice of voice-over artists, and these will have been whittled down in the first instance by the director.

 Go back to your original aims for the video and consider the age of the voice, tone and pitch.
 They’ll need to relate to the audience.